Jim Tatum: North Carolina

 In 1942 and from 1956 to 1958, Tatum served as the head football coach at his alma mater, the University of North Carolina.
 There he compiled a 19–17–3 record; two 1956 wins were later forfeited for use of an ineligible player.
 Tatum had originally returned to North Carolina to coach the freshmen football team in 1939 after spending time as an assistant at Cornell University.
 His first stint is notable for his recruitment of Felix "Doc" Blanchard, a son of one of his cousins, who played on the freshman team before enlisting and later starring as "Mr. Inside" for Army.
 He left his first tenure as head coach after the 1942 season to enlist in the Navy during World War II.
 His second tenure at North Carolina was cut short due to his untimely death.

+Tatum was approached to coach at Indiana in 1957 but declined at the last minute.

 Tatum died on July 23, 1959, in Chapel Hill, North Carolina, at the age of 46.
 He had contracted an infection on July 13, and entered the hospital on July 18.
 On the day of his death, he fell into a coma in the afternoon and never regained consciousness.
 He was declared dead at 11:40 p.m.
 His ailment was later determined to be a rickettsial disease "similar to typhus and Rocky Mountain spotted fever".
 He was buried in Old Chapel Hill Cemetery.